New FLiRT Covid variant spreading across the UK as doctors issue summer warning

 If you have been suffering with a stubborn cough or sore throat recently that just won’t go away, you may have caught one of these new strains of Covid.

-“People infected with the FLiRT and LB.1 variants do typically test positive on standard PCR tests,” Malik adds.
-“Rapid antigen tests also known as lateral flow tests can also detect these variants, though their sensitivity might vary.”
+“People infected with the FLiRT and LB.1 variants do typically test positive on standard PCR tests,” Dr Malik adds.
+“Rapid antigen tests, also known as lateral flow tests, can also detect these variants, though their sensitivity might vary.”

 How long does the new Covid variant last for?